arlen-yu/cs246/final-study.md

 *pb1 = *pb2;
 ```

-* it is Book::operator= that runs!!
-* called partial assignment - copies only the book part ❌
+* it is Book::operator= that runs - copies only the book part ❌

 ##### Soln: all superclasses should be abstract: